WELCOME to the WKU Department of Music!

 Step 3.
 APPLY for Scholarships and Grants as appropriate.

-Academic Scholarships information and application forms are available online here
+Academic Scholarships information and application forms are available online here.

-This includes applying to the TOPDollar Scholarship Source
+This includes applying to the TOPDollar Scholarship Source.

 Step 4.
-Review preliminary theory assessment concepts
+Review music theory and ear training concepts